 Students will engage in problem-based lessons structured around a core idea.
 Guided by the teacher, students will interact in groups to foster mathematical discourse.
 Practice with concepts will be spaced over time and mastery comes as the course progresses.
-Concepts include: Shapes and Transformations, Angles and Measurement, Justification and Similarity, Trigonometry and Probability, Congruent Triangles, Proof and Quadrilaterals, Polygons, Circles, Solids and Constructions.
-Students who have successfully completed Geometry should take Algebra 2 as the Students who struggled with next course.
-Algebra 1 and Geometry should consider taking Elementary Algebra before taking Algebra 2.
+Concepts include: Shapes and Transformations, Angles and Measurement, Justification and Similarity, Trigonometry and Congruent Triangles, Probability, Proof Ouadrilaterals, Polygons, Circles, Solids and Constructions.
+Students who have successfully completed Geometry should take Algebra 2 as the next course.
+Students who struggled with Algebra 1 and Geometry should consider taking Elementary Algebra before taking Algebra 2.